 An indirect biological benefit would result from Alternative 1 (No Action) in that the fishing year used in future stock assessments for the species would be consistent with previous ones.
 If the fishing year were to change, then future stock assessments would have to account for the discrepancy, possibly introducing more uncertainty in the assessment results.
 In addition, yellowtail snapper are assessed as one stock in the Gulf of Mexico and South Atlantic.
 Stock assessments could be further confounded if the fishing year changed in the South Atlantic but not the Gulf of Mexico.
+The Gulf of Mexico Fishery Management Council (Gulf Council) is developing an amendment that considers a change in the fishing year for yellowtail snapper that is identical to what the South Atlantic Council is considering in Regulatory Amendment 25.

 For management and stock assessment purposes, there are advantages to identical fishing years between the commercial and recreational sectors.
 Changing the fishing year for the recreational sector, but not the commercial sector, would result in additional data adjustments that introduce some level of uncertainty to a stock assessment and may compromise the ability to compare results with previous assessments.
 Different fishing years in the Gulf of Mexico and South Atlantic for yellowtail snapper would further accentuate this problem.
 Alternative 1 (No Action) would avoid this type of troubleshooting and maintain consistency in the input data for an assessment model.
+However, the Gulf Council is developing an amendment that could match the preferred alternatives for yellowtail snapper selected by the South Atlantic in Regulatory Amendment 25.

 Regardless of the alternative selected, this action is not anticipated to increase the potential for interactions with smalltooth sawfish.
 However, the biological impacts of these alternatives on sea turtles are unclear.
 Sea turtles nest along the East Coast of the United States from April-October, with peak nesting occurring from May-July.
 Alternative 1 (No Action) is likely to have the higher adverse biological impacts to protected resources compared to the other alternatives because the peak harvest of yellowtail is currently occurring during sea turtle nesting season and often occurring during the peak nesting season.
-Section 4.2.2 indicates that a change in the fishing year is likely to have little effect on actual fishing effort.
+Section 4.5.2 indicates that a change in the fishing year is likely to have little effect on actual fishing effort.
 If this holds true then regardless of the alternative selected the overall impacts to sea turtles are likely to remain the same as under Alternative 1 (No Action).
 However, in some species effort peaks when harvest first opens.
-This is most common when the harvest has been closed for some period before the season re-opens (i.e., a closing when the ACL was met).
+This is most common when the harvest has been closed for some period before the

+South Atlantic Snapper Grouper REGULATORY AMENDMENT 25 season re-opens (i.e., a closing when the ACL was met).
 However, if fishing effort did increase at the beginning of the new fishing year, Sub-alternatives 2d and 3d would likely have the lowest adverse impacts to sea turtles because any increase in fishing effort associated with the opening of the fishing season would occur outside the peak sea turtle nesting season, and at the tail end of the entire sea turtle nesting season.
 Conversely, Sub-alternatives 2a and 3a would likely have far fewer biological benefits to sea turtles because any increase in effort would occur during peak nesting season.
-With respect to these alternatives, Sub-alternatives 2b and 3b, and Sub-alternatives 2c and 3c would increase biological benefits to sea turtles because the season opening date would occur later and later in the nesting season.
+With respect to these alternatives, Sub-alternatives 2b and 3b, and Preferred Sub-alternatives 2c and 3c would increase biological benefits to sea turtles because the season opening date would occur later and later in the nesting season.